UnderGrounder96/node_restful_api/README.md

 [...]
 ```
 <br />
-In order to start the NodeJS server, please execute:
+In order to start the NodeJS server, please execute:<br />
 ```
 ~/node_restful_api> npm start
 [Welcome to my website!]